 - We found IDEAL family accommodations at the Meininger Hotel Salzburg City Center.
 They were also very easy on our overstretched budget!
 We booked a family room which fit our group of five perfectly.
 Easy bus connections, free breakfast and a shared kitchen make this an easy choice for a family.
 Click here for a link to my full review!

 Salzburg is on our short list of places that we would love to come back to!
 There were so many things to do in Salzburg with kids that we just couldn’t get to them all.
 We got to spend three days here but could have spent many more.

 Here are our top recommendations for the best things to do in Salzburg with kids:

 This was such a lovely place to visit.
 There is convenient bus stop right outside.
 This is a logical place to start before meandering towards the Old Town for more exploration.
 The gardens were really pretty and this really is one of the must see Salzburg attractions to fit into your Salzburg itinerary.

 *** One note about the Mirabell Spielplatz Salzburg (playground) – while the gardens did have a decent playground, the slide was REALLY tall and made of metal.
 It was a little too tall and too fast for us to feel comfortable letting our 4 year old go down.
 The giant climbing structure also seemed very dirty inside.
-If you aren’t going to let your little one go down the somewhat scary slide, you might want to set up their expectations ahead of time.
+If you aren’t going to let your little one go down the somewhat scary slide, you might want to set up their expectations ahead of time (if our kids had been wearing long pants, we might have reconsidered).

 The rest of the playground equipment was in good condition and fine for our 2 and 4 year old.
 It had some great swings and other interactive elements including a thingie with scoopers and buckets to move sand around that my 4 year old really loved (sorry, these are technical terms, I know, I just don’t know what else to call it).